 In any given regulatory environment, the subject matter of an investigation depends on current concerns, whether politically driven, arising from a client complaint, or the result of market disruptions.
 We have the knowledge to respond as issues develop based on our years of working in the industry, and our knowledge of how services are delivered within the securities industry.

 Most of our clients call us as issues arise because they know we have an answer for them.
-We know the regulatory scheme and maintain a current knowledge.
+We know the regulatory requirements and maintain that current knowledge to answer questions.
 For our clients, it is a reassuring call either to avoid a potential problem or to resolve a current problem they face.

 Our advice to our clients spans the breadth of securities law.
-For example, recent advice includes protecting client information, unauthorized access to customer funds, advertising, customer complaints, custodial issues, trading practices, valuations, restricted securities, supervision and registration issues.
+For example, recent advice includes disclosure obligations, protecting client information, unauthorized access to customer funds, advertising, customer complaints, custodial issues, trading practices, valuations, restricted securities, supervision, and registration issues.
 Even though your issue may not be listed, we understand the regulatory scheme you face and will get your answer.